tfpf/dotfiles/README.md

 [`custom-prompt`](custom-prompt) contains code to create a prompt for Bash or Zsh with information about the current Git repository (from `__git_ps1`) and the current Python virtual environment, and report the running time of long commands.
-A typical session may look like
+A session may typically look like

 <pre>
 ┌[tfpf  Alpine ~/Documents/projects/dotfiles]  main